Abandon a gift in a Will to keep the pension?

 • Capital Gains Tax and the Family Home.

-For updated copies of these books ring the ATO on 13 2861.
+For updated copies of these books, telephone the ATO on 13 2861.

-Unfortunately, the books don’t tell you how to reduce Capital Gains Tax on your home or your deceased estate; they just give you advice on how the Government collects its money when you die.
+Unfortunately, the books do not tell you how to reduce Capital Gains Tax on your home or your deceased estate; they just give you advice on how the Government collects its money when you die.

 Paul Keating told me in 1985 that my home was exempt from Capital Gains Tax

 A lot has happened since then.
-Within one generation, every asset in Australia falls within the CGT regime.
+Within one generation, every asset in Australia will fall within the CGT regime.
 Even the family home is not automatically exempt.

 You can own property with another person either as Joint Tenants or Tenants in Common.
 When a joint tenant dies, his or her interest goes automatically to the survivor(s) – not via the Will.

-In the past, it was popular for married couples to buy assets, such as family and investment homes, together as Joint Tenants.
+In the past, it was common for married couples to purchase assets, such as family homes and investment properties, jointly as Tenants in Common.
 Capital Gains Tax legislation does not recognise Joint Tenancy in its calculation of Capital Gains Tax.
 Generally, holding assets as Joint Tenants is now considered dangerous.

 By owning property as Tenants in Common and including a 3-Generation Testamentary Trust in your Will, you can provide your accountant with the flexibility to significantly reduce any Capital Gains Tax that may be payable on your home.